shahanakhundmir/Telegraph-TechTask/README.md

 And I have tried my best to understand the framework and apply this to the task.
 I am aware of some shortfalls, which I would have liked to have completed with more time.

+💻 The comments data is being loaded from an endpoint in app.js

 ## ✔️ ⭕Unit testing has ben carried out using TDD.